 a safer space

 Participating in an online group can be therapeutic but it can also feel risky.
-A professionally facilitated group could help you take the first step to routinely accessing the help of others.
+A professionally facilitated group can help you take the first step to routinely accessing the help of others.

 Safer Space is one such group.
-Its' a sixty minute, donation based, open online group.
-It happens every Thursday @ 6.00pm -7.00pm (unless I am on holiday.)
+It's a sixty minute, donation based, open, online group.
+It happens every Thursday at 6.30pm.
 It's for adults who choose to buy a ticket and take part.

-Thinking about joining a group can trigger different feelings.
-You may feel both anxious at the prospect of sharing your experience and happiness at the prospect of feeling less alone.
-Participants have said they were helped, to manage these feelings, by talking with me about the group before they came (you can contact me here.)
-This page can also help you make the choice to come.
-When you feel ready, you can buy one of the eight tickets for each group CLICK HERE
+I know thinking about joining a group can trigger different feelings.
+You may feel anxious at the prospect of sharing your experience and/or happiness at the prospect of feeling less alone.
+Participants have said they were helped by talking about the group before they came (you can contact me here.)
+This page can also help.
+When you feel ready, you can buy one of the eight tickets for each group.
+Just CLICK HERE

 Safer space